tersesystems/terse-logback/README.md

 }
 ```

-This may look good in the abstract, but it make make more sense to see it in action.
+This may look good in the abstract, but it makes more sense to see it in action.
 To do this, we'll set up an example application context:

 ```java
 public class ApplicationContext {